-Annually a report on the outcomes and achievements of the current plan is presented to the Executive Committee and the Board.
-This work plan documents a scope of services of what MORPC will do to promote, advocate, and support the diversity of the region.
-Additionally, a quarterly report on diversity by agency and departments is provided to the Executive Director and Department Directors.
-This includes information on staff, diverse spend, and direct service applicants.
+Annually, a report on the outcomes and achievements of the current plan is presented to the Executive Committee and the Board.
+This work plan documents the scope of services of what MORPC will do to promote, advocate, and support the diversity of the region.
+A quarterly diverse spending report is provided to the Executive Director and Department Directors, which includes information on departmental diverse spending.
+Lastly, a diversity summary is also provided to the Executive Director, Department Directors and Officers to provide a brief overview of DEI efforts.